alevani/ant_war_simulation/REPORT.md

 **Sort of a conclusion to the ant kingdom chapter.
 Here I tell what behaviour is to remember and why they are interesting.
 (Also talk about task allocation in swarm robotics.).
 Here I guess I can say that for little robotic swarm task allocation and pheromones communication is the most interesting thing to take.
 But for a visual visualisation there's  more.**

-# 4. Simulation
+# 4. Simulation [NRV]

 This section is a go through many behaviors we have seen throughout this paper and how they could be use to create a simulator.
 We will travers ways of creating such simulations both on the software side, with the study of languages, technics and framework, and on the robotic side with a more pragmatic approach and definition of needs and environmental restrictions to replicate a limited pre-defined set of collective behaviour.

 ## 4.1 Software  [TODO]

 ### 4.1.1 Relevant collective behaviours

-The collective behaviours that one can include in a simulator are countless and the only limits is today's computer power.
+The collective behaviors that one can include in a simulator are countless and the only limits are today's computer power.
 Having this much freedom means the simulation can include almost everything as long as it remains coherent.
-There are two main categories of behaviours, internal, and external.
-We will define external behaviour as behaviour triggered by external sources such as the temperature or the time of the day, and internal behaviour the one directly induced by ant collectiveness.
+There are two main categories of behaviors, internal, and external.
+We will define external behavior as behavior triggered by external sources such as the temperature or the time of the day, and internal behavior are the one directly induced by ant collectiveness.
 It is good to keep in mind that the development of an agent has to remain as simple as possible and self-centered (an ant hardly knows its outside world) as it is in real life.
-Individuals are simple, collectivity is where complex behaviours emerge.
+Individuals are simple, collectivity is where complex behaviors emerge.

 #### External

-Throughout the section "The ant kingdom" we have seen that many behaviour were directly linked to the outside environment of an ant life.
-We have been talking about the operating cost of task which introduce a notion of time and environmental condition to the simulation.
-That being said, the following are possible behaviour to implement in the simulation.
-Their exists more but this is a good start.
+Throughout the section "The ant kingdom" we have seen that many behaviour was directly linked to the outside environment of ant life.
+We have been talking about the operating cost of task which introduces a notion of time and environmental condition to the simulation.
+That being said, the following are possible behavior to implement in the simulation.
+There exists more but this is a good start.

 - Time (Seasons, days, day and night, minutes, seconds)
-- Environmental conditions (Temperature, ..)
+- Environmental conditions (temperature, humidity?)
-- Operating cost of task
+- Operating cost of a task

-All of the above variable should enable us to observe ant's behaviour under specific conditions.

 #### Internal

-The section "Ants behaviours and mechanisms" has shown us how complex simple mechanisms can become when apply to the colony.
-We have been through the way ants communicate and navigate but also through the different task the colony was performing and how they would be allocated to individuals.
+The section "Ants behaviors and mechanisms" has shown us how complex simple mechanisms can become when applied to the colony.
+We have been through the way ants communicate and navigate but also through the different tasks the colony has to perform and how they are allocated to individuals.
+The following tasks are possible behaviors and mechanisms to implement in the simulation.

 - Task (Foraging, nest maintenance, ..) & Task allocation
 - Queen's control over the colony
 - Pheromones
-- Food and ressources management
+- Food and resources management
 - Breeding and population growth

-We also discussed more species-dependent behaviour such as the Nomadic and Stationary phase of the army ant colonies which would be interesting to pick, out of many others as once the simulation is built, we should be able to see this behaviour in action.
+We also discussed more species-dependent behavior such as the Nomadic and Stationary phase of the army ant colonies or the satellite nest of the carpenter ant colonies, which would be interesting to pick, out of many others.

-[conclusion, link to appendix]
+#### Minor [NOK], while re-reading the document it would be nice to put more in this and the two above

+Other mechanisms will be considered as minor as they will not affect the simulation as deep as the external or internal would.
+These are the one with the least priority and include

+- Ant body degradation

+  Which affects how well an ant can perform a task

+- Types of ant

+  As it will be more important do define a set of task than a hierarchy and organisation

+To conclude this brief definition of possibilities it is important to keep in mind that an infinite amount of behavior could be implemented but it would only make the development even more complex.
+The simulation has to be agent-based and the internal mechanisms are the most important to develop as they are the core of what defines an ant.
+However, externals mechanisms are also important to implement as they will show their influence on internal mechanisms and are not to be disregarded.
+Appendix 8.1 is an abstract implementation model of all the above behavior and mechanisms which can be used to develop the simulation and gives a wider perspective of the overall possible implementation.

 ### 4.1.2 Exploration of simulator, languages and drawing frameworks [NRV]